SSF Lever 2:

 Key Practice 2.5.3: Effective Behavioral Threat Assessment Team

-Establish effective behavioral threat assessment team.
-School staff use the threat assessment instrument, manual, and field guide in Sentinel when forming, training for, and utilizing the behavior threat assessment team
+School staff use the threat assessment instrument, manual, and field guide in Sentinel when forming, training for, and utilizing the behavioral threat assessment team.

 Key Practice 2.5.4: Support with Escalated Behavior